AgriFORCE Growing Systems Ltd. (AGRI) Stock: A Look at the Analyst Recommendations - News Heater

 AGRI) stock’s latest price update

-AgriFORCE Growing Systems Ltd. (NASDAQ: AGRI)’s stock price has plunge by 5.34relation to previous closing price of 0.12.
-Nevertheless, the company has seen a -2.18% plunge in its stock price over the last five trading sessions.
+AgriFORCE Growing Systems Ltd. (NASDAQ: AGRI)’s stock price has plunge by 7.25relation to previous closing price of 0.12.
+Nevertheless, the company has seen a 5.43% surge in its stock price over the last five trading sessions.

 AGRI’s Market Performance

-AgriFORCE Growing Systems Ltd. (AGRI) has experienced a -2.18% fall in stock performance for the past week, with a -47.96% drop in the past month, and a -78.50% drop in the past quarter.
-The volatility ratio for the week is 12.73%, and the volatility levels for the past 30 days are at 14.37% for AGRI.
-The simple moving average for the last 20 days is -21.28% for AGRI stock, with a simple moving average of -84.15% for the last 200 days.
+AgriFORCE Growing Systems Ltd. (AGRI) has experienced a 5.43% rise in stock performance for the past week, with a -33.20% drop in the past month, and a -76.54% drop in the past quarter.
+The volatility ratio for the week is 23.85%, and the volatility levels for the past 30 days are at 16.89% for AGRI.
+The simple moving average for the last 20 days is -11.83% for AGRI stock, with a simple moving average of -83.65% for the last 200 days.

 After a stumble in the market that brought AGRI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -93.80% of loss for the given period.

-During the last 5 trading sessions, AGRI fell by -2.18%, which changed the moving average for the period of 200-days by -90.97% in comparison to the 20-day moving average, which settled at $0.1604.
-In addition, AgriFORCE Growing Systems Ltd. saw -88.49% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AGRI rose by +5.43%, which changed the moving average for the period of 200-days by -90.14% in comparison to the 20-day moving average, which settled at $0.1449.
+In addition, AgriFORCE Growing Systems Ltd. saw -88.48% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading